Tomb Mark of Rachel, Tiberias

 Rachel and Rabbi Akiva

-The burial site is known from the 13th century, but as the tomb of Sit Sukeina, the great granddaughter of Muhammad (tomb marks of Sit Sukeina are also known in Damascus and Medina).
-Rabbi Bassula, who visited Tiberias in 1522 was the first to suggest that Sit Sukeina’s tomb is (also) the tomb of Rachel, Rabbi Akiva’s wife.
-Today, it seems, only Religious Jews visit and venerate this site.
+The burial site is known from the 13th century as the tomb of Sit Sukeina, the great-granddaughter of Muhammad (tomb marks of Sit Sukeina are also known in Damascus and Medina).
+Rabbi Bassula, who visited Tiberias in 1522 AD, was the first to suggest that Sit Sukeina’s tomb is (also) the tomb of Rachel, Rabbi Akiva’s wife.